Beginner Drum Lessons

-If you find that you are able to play these ideas already then you can skip straight to the intermediate lesson by clicking here.
+If you find that you are able to play these ideas already then you can skip straight to the intermediate lesson.

 Each drum fill has been written with a basic drum beat leading into it and all the examples either start on beat 3 or beat 4.
 This is where most drummers choose to play their fills.
 It’s rare for a drummer to play fills over more than a couple of beats but again, there are plenty of examples where this is not the case.
 If you are not sure how to count these drum fills then please re-visit the 12/8 Basic Drum Beats lesson for examples and explanations.